THE PERFORMER

 Most Performers discover: the status moment lasts days, the debt lasts years.

 List 10 things about yourself that have nothing to do with what you own or how you look.
-This is hard for Performers.
-Identity has merged with appearance.
-But who you are is not what you wear, drive, or display.
+This is often hard for Performers — identity has merged with appearance.
+Who you are is not what you wear, drive, or display.

 Buy something pleasurable that nobody will ever see.
 Expensive sheets.
 Quality underwear.
 Premium food for home.